Radnen/link.js/README.md

 - skip(num)         - skips first 'num' elements.
 - is(instance)      - filters out items that are not of the prototype.
 - type(type)        - filters out items that are not of the type.
+- pluck(prop)       - continues the chain using the object property named 'prop'.
+- expand(|prop)     - expands Link to use inner arrays, or if prop is specified arrays in prop.

 Non-Chainable:
 --------------